+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 • A side trip to Kyanjin Ri or Tserko Ri for some of the best panoramic views on the entire route

-• Relatively fewer crowds compared to Everest and Annapurna regions
+• Relatively fewer crowds compared to the Everest and Annapurna regions

 • A rewarding high mountain pass crossing at Laurebina La (4,610 m)